-The varieties, seasons, production methods, flavours, blends and the business of growing and consuming tea are an equally involved and enriching experience.
+Tea lovers enjoy the varieties, seasons, flavours and blends of tea, however not everyone knows that the business of growing tea and the methods of producing this amazing beverage are an equally involved and enriching experience.
 Tea is picked over three seasons each year and is frequently classified along two sets of parameters.
 The first being the season or the flush when the tea is picked; namely the first, second or third flush.
 The second is on the basis of the kind of leaf; whole leaf, broken leaf, fannings and tea dust.
 The following grid will give you a bit of insight on how to evaluate tea across these two parameters.

 The above is a simplified metric to explain how tea is generally evaluated.
 It is important to remember however that the season, region, method of oxidation and preparation significantly affect the quality and experience of each cup of tea.
 The treatment of the leaves and the oxidation process after they have been picked also determines whether the end product is a Green or a Black tea.
 No amount of reading about it can however replace developing one’s own palette to decipher the flavours and nothing can replace experiencing a wide variety of teas to become a nuanced drinker or a connoisseur.